(Pandemic in Los Angeles: Day 85)

 In a meeting with Black Lives Matter leadership at the time, when Hillary Clinton was asked to admit her and her husband’s parts in this racist jail system, she told Black Lives Matter activists to ‘change policy, not hearts.‘

-Four years later, it’s clear that changing policies did not prevent the deaths of Ahmaud Arbery, Breonna Taylor, George Floyd, or the countless other names that haven’t made their way into the mainstream conscience from another show of white supremacy rearing its deadly head in America.
-Just as it’s clear that reform policy has largely not prevented the incarceration of Black men and women at nearly six times the rate of whites in the United States.
+Four years later, it’s clear that “changing policies” did not prevent the deaths of Ahmaud Arbery, Breonna Taylor, George Floyd, or the countless other names that haven’t made their way to the mainstream conscience from another show of white supremacy rearing its deadly head in America.
+Reform policy has also largely not prevented the incarceration of Black men and women at nearly six times the rate of whites in the United States.

-Now, it’s time to continue holding not just Biden accountable for his benefit at the expense of Black and more working-class communities, but elected officials like Eric Garcetti, Michel Moore, and countless others, as Black Lives Matter and the growing calls to reduce the LAPD’s budget in Los Angeles demonstrate.
-In days forward, as the American economy teeters on the brink of another decade of depression and insolvency for one too many families, it is not just depression that is at stake; it’s the matter of the survival of our very society.
+Now, it’s time to continue holding not just Biden accountable for his benefit at the expense of Black and more working-class communities, but also elected officials like Eric Garcetti, Michel Moore, and countless others.
+As Black Lives Matter and the growing calls to reduce the LAPD’s budget in Los Angeles demonstrate, the battle is long, but our communities have battled our whole lives for truth and reconciliation.
+In days forward, as the American economy teeters on the brink of another decade of depression and insolvency for another generation of too many families, it’s not just depression that is at stake; it’s the survival of our very society.
 The world is watching, Los Angeles.
-The world is with us.
+And the world is with us.

 To subscribe to jimbotimes.com, add yourself to the list HERE.